pauxy-qmc/pauxy/README.rst

 Running the Test Suite
 ----------------------

-Pauxy contains unit tests and short deterministic longer tests of full calculations.
+Pauxy contains unit tests and some longer driver tests that can be run using pytest by
-To the tests you can do:
+running:

 ::

-    $ pytest
+    $ pytest -v

-In the main repository.
+in the base of the repo.
+Some longer parallel tests are also run through the CI.
+See travis.yml for more details.

 .. image:: https://travis-ci.com/pauxy-qmc/pauxy.svg?branch=master
     :target: https://travis-ci.com/pauxy-qmc/pauxy